Applicable amount table

-If you or your partner are 65 years of age or over and the non-dependant's income increases, the change is not done until 26 weeks after the increase.
-Although they are not implemented immediately, it is important that you notify us of these changes as they happen.
+If you or your partner are 65 years of age or over and the non-dependant's income increases, we do not make the change until 26 weeks after the increase.
+Although we do not implement it immediately, it is important that you notify us of these changes as they happen.

 If you or your partner are working, we disregard one of the following amounts from your earned income: